Skip to main content

 • Ore Deposit Geochronology and Exploration

-Research into ore localisation, ore sources, and ore remobilisation by UWA Centre for Exploration Targeting academics, as well as ore deposit exploration by Australian and international mining companies relies on the Curtin SHRIMP for geochronology.
+Research into ore localisation, sources, and remobilisation, as well as ore deposit exploration by Australian and international mining companies relies on the Curtin SHRIMP for geochronology.

 • Plate Tectonics Reconstruction and Crustal Evolution